WesloTheWeb/to-do-app-demo/README.md

 `setActiveTasks((prevTasks) => prevTasks.filter((task) => task.id !== id));`

 So, in essence, the handleComplete function handles both the removal of the task from the activeTasks array and the addition of it to the completedTasks array.

+### Lifting State up
+(App.tsx) Because there are two different components, Tasks and CompletedTasks has the same prop `onDelete` but, we can pass two different functions of deleting active tasks and completed task respectively.
+This is good practice and craftsmanship of code.